 The first place you should go to when someone stole your driver’s license is the local Department of Motor Vehicles.
 They will shut down the old license so that no one can use it for fraudulent activities.

 Next, request a replacement for your driver’s license.
-Before the official replacement is ready, which takes around 2-4 weeks, you may get a temporary license.
+Before the official replacement is ready, which takes around 2-4 weeks, you’ll get a temporary license.

 2. File a police report

-If your purse, wallet or backpack was stolen or lost, the best bet is to file a police report first.
+If your purse, wallet, or backpack was stolen or lost together, make sure to file a police report.
 You should list everything that you miss, including the driver’s license, social security card, etc. Some states require you to file a police report if your driver’s license is lost or stolen.

 3. Report to FTC

 If you suspect a scammer has stolen your identity, also report it to IdentityTheft.gov.
 They can help prove to other businesses that your identity was stolen and offer step-by-step recovery instructions for different types of fraud.

 4. Place a credit freeze or fraud alert